EsotericEnderman/block-warriors-world/README.md

-# Block Warriors Lobby
+# Block Warriors World

-> The lobby for block warriors.
+> The lobby and mini-game maps for block warriors.